uwdata/mosaic/docs/api/vgplot/interactors.md

 Interactors imbue plots with interactive behavior, such as selecting or highlighting values, and panning or zooming the display.

 To determine which fields (database columns) an interactor should select, an interactor defaults to looking at the corresponding encoding channels for the most recently added mark.
-Alternatively, interactors accept options that explicitly indicate which data fields should be selected.
+Alternatively, interactors accept options that explicitly indicate which mark and data fields should be selected.

 ## toggle